Routine and support for EU proposals for collaboration projects (RIA, IA, CSA)

 Partner of an EU project proposal

-1. Always inform your Head of Department of your proposal and the budget, including any need for co-funding, and follow other administrative routines of the school.
+Always inform your Head of Department, finalise the budget, and the need for co-funding if applicable, and follow your school’s other administrative routines.

-2. Always contact your financial officer at the school for support with the budget (the KTH Horizon Europe template should be used).
+Always contact your school’s financial officer for support with the budget, the KTH Horizon Europe template must be used.

 EU financial officers and functional emails

-4. Sometimes, the coordinator of the project wants the consortium to sign a formal commitment before submitting the proposal, e.g. a Letter of Intent (LoI), Non Disclosure Agreement (NDA) or Letter of Committment (LoC).
-If you need a signature, contact the contract coordinator at your school, who will prepare the matter and contact RSO for a legal review and a signature by the authorised person.
+Sometimes, the coordinator of the project wants the consortium to sign a formal commitment before submitting the proposal, e.g. a Letter of Intent (LoI), Non Disclosure Agreement (NDA) or Letter of Commitment (LoC).
+If you need a signature, contact the contract coordinator at your school, who will prepare the matter and contact RSO for a legal review and a signature by an authorised person.

 Functional emails to contract coordinators

-7. To be able to complete the data in the proposal form on the web, you must be a registered user of the EU Funding & Tenders Portal.
-Click on the "Register" button and follow the instructions.
-Then you can log in, click on "My Proposals" in the left menu, find the name of the proposal and click "Actions-Edit draft".
-You are automatically transferred to the application tool.
+To be able to complete the data in the proposal form on the web, you must be a registered user of the EU Funding & Tenders Portal.
+Click on the “Register” button and follow the instructions.
+You can then log in, click on “My Proposals” in the menu on the left, find the name of the proposal and click “Actions – Edit draft”.
+You will be automatically transferred to the application tool.

-8. The proposal consists of Part A and Part B. Part A is online.
-Click on the "Edit forms" button as shown below.
+The proposal consists of Part A and Part B. Part A is completed online.
+Click on the “Edit forms” button as shown below.

 Here, each partner must complete a number of different forms: